DSS grants Bayelsa news blogger bail over publication of fake news – The Sun Nigeria

 Femi Folaranmi, Yenagoa

-Onitsha, owner of the naijalive.com was arrested in the early hours of Sunday in a controversial circumstance which triggered outrage following alarm raised by his family that he was kidnapped.
+Onitsha, owner of the naijalive.com, was arrested in the early hours of Sunday in a controversial circumstance, which triggered outrage following the alarm raised by his family that he was kidnapped.

-But according to the DSS, investigations and arrest of the Bayelsa news blogger have shown that the publication is no doubt an orchestration to tarnish the image of the State Governor, Gov. Yahaya Bello and incite the public against his administration.
+But according to the DSS, investigations and arrest of the Bayelsa news blogger have shown that the publication is no doubt an orchestration to tarnish the image of Governor Yahaya Bello and incite the public against his administration.

-The DSS alleged that the fake publication with which the Onitsha was arrested was posted on the 2nd,May,2020 on the website with a caption”it costs us N7b to build and equip the Kogi Isolation Centre for Covid-19, which rain destroyed”
+The DSS alleged that the fake publication for which Onitsha was arrested was posted on the May 2,2020 on the website with a caption: “It costs us N7b to build and equip the Kogi Isolation Centre for Covid-19, which rain destroyed.”

 The Deputy State Director of the DSS, Intelligence and Operations told newsmen that the detained blogger have admitted to the fact that the report was lifted from a twitter handle and not verified.

-According to him, As you all know, the social media is a veritable tool for social mobilization either for good or bad motives.
+According to him, as you all know, the social media is a veritable tool for social mobilisation either for good or bad motives.

 Leave a Reply